Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 One disease alone is terrible enough.
 For cancer and depression to coexist is nothing anyone would wish for.
 Sadly, these things happen.

 And quite notably, major/clinical depression makes it hard for cancer patients to follow up with their treatment plans.
-With a feeling of despair and hopelessness, some see no reason why they should go on.
+With a feeling of despair and hopelessness, some see no reason why they should go on with treatment.

-About 1 in 4 cancer patients will have depression, but it can be managed.
+Depression in cancer can be managed.
 It all depends on early detection and intervention.

 Therefore, family and friends of cancer patients should watch out for signs of major depression and encourage them to get help or do so on their behalf.

-Also, note that anxiety symptoms usually go together with depression, so you should watch out for the following:
+Also, note that anxiety symptoms usually go together with depression.
+So you should watch out for the following signs:

 How to Manage Depression in Cancer Patients

-Managing depression is virtually the same whether or not the person has cancer.
-It could be through medication or counseling, or both.
+Managing depression in cancer could be through medication or counseling, or both.
 Sometimes, specialized treatment options can also be employed depending on the severity of the condition.

-Managing depression is important as it can reduce suffering in the individual and help them live a well-fulfilling life despite their challenges.
+Managing depression with cancer is important as it can reduce suffering in the individual and help them live a well-fulfilling life despite their challenges.

 Here are some things you can do if you feel depressed while living with cancer: